2019-20 Board of Directors

 Bangert was elected as board emeritus in 2015, following in the footsteps of his late father, Richard Bangert I, who was a founding member of ICW and served on its Board of Directors until 2012.

-Pat Callans is Senior Vice President of Costco Wholesale, joining the company in 1994 as corporate counsel.
+Pat Callans is Executive Vice President of Administration at Costco Wholesale, joining the company in 1994 as corporate counsel.
 Pat also serves on the Seattle University Board of Trustees and is an alum of its Executive MBA program.

 He received his JD from Northwestern and his undergraduate degree from the University of Notre Dame.
 Pat has also served on the boards of Washington Mentors and Childhaven.